OSGeo/PROJ/docs/source/apps/projinfo.rst

     Specify an area of interest to restrict the results when researching coordinate operations between 2 CRS.
-The area of interest can be specified either as a name (e.g "Denmark - onshore") or a AUTHORITY:CODE (EPSG:3237) This option is exclusive of :option:`--bbox`.
+The area of interest can be specified either as a name (e.g., projinfo --list-crs --area "Denmark - onshore") or a AUTHORITY:CODE (EPSG:3237) This option is exclusive of :option:`--bbox`.

     .. note:: only used for coordinate operation computation